WebexCC-SA/wxcc-ai-assist/docs/main/AI_Lab_Aut_Mission2.md

 Example: ***Yes,No***<span class="copy-static" title="Click to copy!" data-copy-text="Yes,No"><span class="copy"></span></span> <br>
 Required: <b>Yes</b>

-6. By following the same pattern, create an entity to collect the customer's email address.
+6. By following the same pattern, create an entity to collect the customer's email address.<br>
-Entity Name: ***email***<span class="copy-static" title="Click to copy!" data-copy-text="email"><span class="copy"></span></span> <br>
+Entity Name: ***phoneNumber***<span class="copy-static" title="Click to copy!" data-copy-text="phoneNumber"><span class="copy"></span></span> <br>
 Entity Typs: <b>string</b> <br>
-Description: ***Before the customer complete the order, ask if they would like to receive confirmation over the email.
-If so, collect the email address.***<span class="copy-static" title="Click to copy!" data-copy-text="Before the customer complete the order, ask if they would like to receive confirmation over the email.
-If so, collect the email address."><span class="copy"></span></span> <br>
+Description: ***Collect customer's phone number.
+Before the customer complete the order, ask if they would like to receive confirmation over the SMS.
+If so, collect the phone number.***<span class="copy-static" title="Click to copy!" data-copy-text="Collect customer's phone number.
+Before the customer complete the order, ask if they would like to receive confirmation over the SMS.
+If so, collect the phone number."><span class="copy"></span></span> <br>
-Example: ***mdanylch@cisco.com, ktyagi@cisco.com***<span class="copy-static" title="Click to copy!" data-copy-text="mdanylch@cisco.com, ktyagi@cisco.com"><span class="copy"></span></span> <br>
+Example: ***3477579861***<span class="copy-static" title="Click to copy!" data-copy-text="3477579861"><span class="copy"></span></span> <br>
 Required: <b>Yes</b>

-7. By following the same pattern, create an entity to collect the customer's order details.
+7. By following the same pattern, create an entity to collect the customer's order details.<br>
 Entity Name: ***orderDetails***<span class="copy-static" title="Click to copy!" data-copy-text="orderDetails"><span class="copy"></span></span> <br>
 Entity Typs: <b>string</b> <br>
 Description: ***Collect the flowers and bouquets information that customer orders.
 Make sure to do correct math.
 If one rose is 20 dollars and the customer would like buy 9 rouses then the price should be 180 dollars.
 Don't use double quotes (") in the generated responses.***<span class="copy-static" title="Click to copy!" data-copy-text="Collect the flowers and bouquets information that customer orders.
 Make sure to do correct math.
 If one rose is 20 dollars and the customer would like buy 9 rouses then the price should be 180 dollars.
 Don't use double quotes in the generated responses."><span class="copy"></span></span> <br>
 Example: ***Romantic Roses standard bouquet and one more bouquet with 9 roses***<span class="copy-static" title="Click to copy!" data-copy-text="Romantic Roses standard bouquet and one more bouquet with 9 roses"><span class="copy"></span></span> <br>
 Required: <b>Yes</b>

-8. By following the same pattern, create an entity to store the total price information of the order.
+8. By following the same pattern, create an entity to store the total price information of the order.<br>
 Entity Name: ***orderTotal***<span class="copy-static" title="Click to copy!" data-copy-text="orderTotal"><span class="copy"></span></span> <br>
 Entity Typs: <b>string</b> <br>
 Description: ***After the customer inform if they need delivery or not, and confirm that they would like to proceed with completing the order, collect the Total information and assigned it to this slot.***<span class="copy-static" title="Click to copy!" data-copy-text="After the customer inform if they need delivery or not, and confirm that they would like to proceed with completing the order, collect the Total information and assigned it to this slot."><span class="copy"></span></span> <br>
 Example: ***150 dollars, 70 $***<span class="copy-static" title="Click to copy!" data-copy-text="Romantic Roses standard bouquet and one more bouquet with 9 roses"><span class="copy"></span></span> <br>
 Required: <b>Yes</b>

-9. By following the same pattern, create an entity to store the order status information.
+9. By following the same pattern, create an entity to store the order status information.<br>
 Entity Name: ***status***<span class="copy-static" title="Click to copy!" data-copy-text="status"><span class="copy"></span></span> <br>
 Entity Typs: <b>string</b> <br>
 Description: ***Always create it as "new"***<span class="copy-static" title="Click to copy!" data-copy-text="Always create it as new"><span class="copy"></span></span> <br>